Fly-Mix/flr-cli/README.md

         - lib/assets/jsons
         - lib/assets/yamls
    ```

-3. Generate `R.dart` for your flutter project directory:
+4. Run `flr generate` to generate `R.dart` file for curent flutter project:

      ```
      flr generate
      ```

-4. After each you updates the assets of your flutter project, just run `flr generate` again.
+5. After each you updates the assets of current flutter project, just run `flr generate` again.

 ## R.dart

-After you run `flr generate`, `flr` will scan the asserts  based on the configs in `Flrfile.yaml`, and then generates `R.dart`.
+After you run `flr generate`, `flr` will scan the asserts based on the configs in `Flrfile.yaml`, and then generates `R.dart` file and generate assert ID codes in `R.dart`.

-`R.dart` allows you to  apply the assert in code by referencing its assert ID.
+`R.dart` allows you to  apply the assert in code by referencing it's assert ID.
 All assert IDs are defined in `R_X` class (such as `R_Image`, `R_Svg`, `R_Text`).
 Here are some simple examples:

 ```dart
 import 'package:flutter_r_demo/R.dart';